 Good performer stands out from others.
 In other words, if you know about others, you can prepare for performing better.

 One example on the dance show case is showing something unique that others might not think of.
 When I decided to join a team of 12-13 people for university students dance show, we had many different interests on music and choreograph to use.
-What we usually had done was connecting 3-4 different musics and assign people to make choreograph for small parts.
-As I knew that our skills were not enough to compete with other college students, I proposed to use only one music (with only drum), and make something unique.
+What we usually had done previously was connecting 3-4 different musics and assign people to make choreograph for small parts.
+Although it sounds like a good team work strategy, it was not the case.
+As I knew that our skills were not enough to compete with other college students, I proposed to use only one music (with only drum), and make something very unique.
 Most of the members opposed to that idea as we had never done such a thing, but gradually, we reached an agreement, and our concept was “Japanese traditional festival”.
 Everyone worked harder to make something unique and memorable, and we won special prize for the contest (the comments of judges was “unforgettable show ever”)

 Another example: when I won regional university dance battle contests, I studied about other teams, most of whom turned out to be acrobatic dancers.
 Although I knew some acrobatic moves (we call “power move” for break dance terminologies), others were much better than mine.
 Therefore, I decided not to use any of them, and stick to rhythm dance with simple move (but dancing to the music, which tend to lack among acrobatic dancers).
 In the end, many other dancers ended up performing with similar movements (which looked similar to the audience), and I was different and won the 1st prize.

 See the point?
-Of course to adjust your performance depending on what others do, you have to be able to have different skills.
+Of course, in order to adjust your performance depending on what others do, you have to be able to have different skills.
 For example, if your rivals are all rhythm dancers, you might want to mix with power move to stand out.

 Although I kept mentioning about considering your audience, it does not mean you have to sell your soul to others and do what you don’t want to do.
 Do what you like, but at the same time find what audience like to see, and what your competitors might do, then organize well.